Ramstric/ESP32-RP3A0-LoRa-Server/README.md

 TABLE_NAME=
 ```

-Where you have to add your credentials and both the database and table names.
-If needed you can also change the hostname.
+Add your credentials and both the database and table names.
+If needed, you can also change the hostname.

 Inside `/integrations/deviceMonitoring.js` modify line 7 to line 15: